w0113/zsnap/README.md

 ## About

-ZSnap is a simple snapshot tool to create periodic snapshots automatically for ZFS on Linux.
+ZSnap is a simple snapshot tool to create and destroy snapshots automatically for ZFS on Linux.

 ## Usage

-ZSnap is able to create new snapshots on a set of ZFS volumes and to delete old snapshots, which are older than a user specified period of time.
+ZSnap is able to create new snapshots on a set of ZFS volumes and to destroy old snapshots.
 ZSnap is written as a commandline tool.
 After installation it should be possible to execute the command `zsnap -h` to get a help summary:

-    Usage: zsnap [OPTION]...
+    Usage: src/zsnap.rb [OPTION]...
 [VOLUME]...
     Automatically create and destroy snapshots for ZFS VOLUME(s).

     Options: